 Course Overview / Aim

-The aim of this course is to improve knowledge and skills in the following areas:
+The aim of this course is to improve practitioner’s knowledge and skills as they relate to safeguarding

 By attending this course, participants will have:

-- Explored different models of disability and how they might impact on the process of assessing risk
+Explored different models of disability and how they might impact on the process of assessing

-- Considered the communication skills necessary when working with disabled children in order to ascertain their experiences
+Considered the communication skills necessary when working with disabled children in order to

-- Considered how to ensure that child protection systems are used effectively to safeguard disabled children
+Considered how to ensure that child protection systems are used effectively to safeguard

-- Understand the impact on parents when caring for a disabled child and what types of support they may need
+Understand the impact on parents when caring for a disabled child and what types of support